cmp-202/persistent-shell/README.md

 * I did read of people having problems with the pass phrase or password having an \n added when used from an external file causing it to fail.
 They had to add .trim() when setting it.
 * If your password is incorrect the connection will return an error.
-* There is an optional debug setting in the host object that will output process information when set to true. `host.debug = true`
+* There is an optional debug setting in the host object that will output process information when set to true.
+  - `host.debug = true`

 Verbose and Debug:
 ------------------
-* When host.verbose is set to true each command complete raises a msg event outputting the command response text.
-* When host.debug is set to true each process step raises a msg event to help identify what the internal process of each step was.
+* When `host.verbose = true` outputs each commands response.
+* When `host.debug = true` outputs each process step.

 Authentication: